-Rainbow trout: Anglers report good to excellent fishing in Utah and in Wyoming.
-Spoons, jigs and crankbaits (along with common trout baits, such as worms) are working from the shore and from boats.
-We've heard reports of small schools cruising the shoreline and good fishing off rocky points, inlets and in the backs of some of the bays.
-Anglers are also catching rainbows while fishing deep water for lake trout.
+Rainbow trout: Anglers report good to excellent fishing.
+Spoons, jigs and crankbaits along with common trout baits (such as worms) and fly fishing (cicada hatch) are working from the shore and from boats.
+Small schools are cruising the shoreline, and anglers have found good fishing off rocky points, inlets and in the backs of some of the bays.
+Rainbows are also being caught in deep water, where anglers are targeting lake trout.

-Burbot: Reports indicate that fishing is fair to good from boats, and a few burbot have been caught from the bank.
+Burbot: There have been a few reports of anglers catching burbot from boats and from the bank.
 Pick your spots in the late afternoon, so you can see the area and where you want to go when it gets dark.
 Be sure to take lights to find your way back.
 Boat anglers can start fishing before sunset in 50 to 75 feet of water.
 Move shallower after sunset and as the night progresses.
 Burbot will hit during the day, generally in deep waters (around 75 feet); however, they become more active during the twilight and evening hours when they move into shallow waters to forage.
 Some will follow channels or rocky flats and venture into water that's less than 10 feet deep.
 Try fishing along the rocky shores, points, cliffs and the old channels.
 Fish the bottom or just slightly above it.
 Use something that glows (spoons, tube jigs, curly-tailed jigs, minnows or jigging spoons) and tip your lure with bait.
 (Cut bait, like sucker meat or minnows, is recommended.)
 Worms with a marshmallow placed about three to six inches above the weight have worked recently.
 Place your lure or bait within inches of the bottom and recharge the glow frequently.
 It is common to catch a fish immediately after re-glowing and dropping a lure.
 You'll help the Flaming Gorge fishery by harvesting as many burbot as possible.
 There is no limit on burbot.

 < Previous Report Next Report >